 Make lighter paints and colors stick out with a black canvas.
 You can replicate a moody night scene or explore abstract painting using bright colors.
 Choose among acrylic paints, paint pens, oil, or watercolor.

-I’ve reviewed some great canvas options here: 38 Best Canvas for Acrylic Painting for Beginners in 2023 that Professionals use.
+I’ve reviewed some great canvas options here: Best Canvas for Acrylic Painting for Beginners

 Nightscapes are a popular black canvas painting idea since the shadows are already there.
 Of course, you can paint other subjects like animals, flowers, and many more.